workleap/wl-r2wc/README.md

 After running the `pnpm build` inside the `widgets` folder, you will get `index.ts` and `index.css` files inside the `dist` folder.
 You need them in consumer apps to load and render widgets.

 > [!IMPORTANT]
 > This output is not for packaging.
-It is for direct usage as external urls inside the consumer apps.
+It is expected to be downloaded by the consumers apps from a CDN.

 ## Deployment